jtyard/QFT2022/Yan.md

 Related to skein theory and inkn invariants, HItchin systems and Exact WKB for ODEs.

-THis talk more about Hitchin systems, bt a talk on MOnday foxues on the other two.
+This talk more about Hitchin systems.
+Talk on Monday focuses on the other two.

 4d N=2 has 8 supercharges.
-Vector multiplet (oneway arrows?) and hypermultiplet (leftrightoarrow?)
+Vector multiplet (oneway arrows?) and hypermultiplet (leftrightarrow?)

-Katz-Klemm-Vafa, Gaiotto, GMN on such theories that do not admit a Lagranian decrip ion .
+Katz-Klemm-Vafa, Gaiotto, GMN on such theories that do not admit a Lagranian decription.
 The origin is geometric.

 [Tachikawa](https://arxiv.org/abs/1312.2684)